Battle of Sangan: Battle

 As it was the middle of summer, water was scarce and his cannon kept sinking into the sand.
 Iran at this time didn't have many navigable waterways and the roads it did have weren't able to move heavy artillery long distances, which Nader would struggle with.
 However, he was able to retrieve the cannons from the sand through a coordinated effort by his men.
 Nader reached Behdadin on September 9 and stormed it.
 Soon after, the Sangani Afghans submitted to Nader.
 However, it turns out that they had feigned submission and Nader had to besiege Sangan in order to force them to submit.

 During the siege, Nader was watching the artillery fire upon the fortress.
 However, a gunner accidentally set a nearby cannon off prematurely.
 The resulting shrapnel killed the gunner and a few other observers.
 Miraculously though Nader was unharmed as he backed away before the cannon exploded.
-On September 22, September 30, or October 1 Sangan fell to the Safavids, and the population was massacred for faking submission.
+On 22 September, 30 September, or 1 October Sangan fell to the Safavids, and the population was massacred for faking submission.
 However, an Abdali army numbering 7-8,000 men marched towards Sangan to relieve the fortress.
 When Nader heard of this, he sent a force to the village of Niazabad to face the Afghans.
 The battle lasted four days.
 Most of Nader's men were in trenches of 500 of his best cavalry would maneuver and fight off the Abdali troops.
 After the end of the 4 days the Abdali forces withdrew to Herat.
 However, Nader declined to pursue the Abdalis due to his insecure position, instead withdrawing with his army back to Mashhad.